How to Think like Elon Musk - Jobidea24

 In an interview, Musk used the cost of batteries as an example to explain the plan.

-"Some will say, 'History shows that batteries cost $600 per kilowatt hour so that it won't improve in the future.'
-But you will reply, 'No, what are the material constituents of batteries?'"
+"Some will say, 'History shows that batteries cost $600 per kilowatt hour, so it won't improve in the future.'
+But you will reply, 'No, what are the material constituents of batteries?'"Â

 The first rule comes down to you.
 Say, 'OK, what are the constituents of the batteries?
 What's the market value of the components?'" he said.